hsc996/Social-Media-API-Webserver/README.md

 To ensure a robust and efficient Object-Relational Mapping (ORM) setup for my API, the initial and crucial step is the creation of an Entity Relationship Diagram (ERD).
-An ERD provides a visual representation of each 'entity' as a table, detailing its attributes; including primaary keys (PKs) and foreign keys (FKs).
+An ERD provides a visual representation of each 'entity' as a table, detailing its attributes; including primary keys (PKs) and foreign keys (FKs).
 This diagram is instrumental in comprehansive planning and structuring of the ORM by defining unique identifiers for each table, which ensures that every record can be unniquely referenced and retrieved.
 Additionally, the ERD maps the relationships between entities: such as, one-to-many, many-to-one and many-to-many, allowing for a clear understanding of how data interrelates.

-Within my ERD design, I have colour-coded the entities and constructed a "Database Colour Legend" so the viewer is able to easily identify what each colour signifies.
+My ERD is comprised of 8 entity tables, each representing a model/table within the database.
+Each entity has a header, which will ultimately be similar or identical to the names of the model classes within my API.
+However, I'm aware that I've included entities within this ERD that I may not have time to complete; you will see these represented in yellow to indicate they are "proposed" additional features.
+Each entity table has two columns; the left columns contain the attributes, while the right column contains the data type/contraints, and/or key type if applicable.
+Within my ERD design, I have colour-coded the header of each entity and constructed a "Database Colour Legend" so the viewer is able to easily identify what each colour signifies.
+This database legend also includes the colour legends of the primary and foreign keys:

 * `Core Entity Table` --> these entity tables have been colour coded in purple.
 I've used this terminology in the database legend so that theoretically, other developers/viewers would be able to see which entities will be decidedly included in the API.